About Coding in Blocks

 2. Select Public & Backend and add a file.

-When your app is installed on a site, you can get information about that specific instance.
-One useful example of that is to learn about the pricing plan of this user.
+When your app is installed on a site, you can get information about the specific app instance that is currently running.
+For example, you can use the app instance to retrieve the pricing plan of the current user.